Is one drink a day OK? Here's what to consider

 "My guidelines would be that drinking fewer than seven drinks a week would be a healthier way to use alcohol," Didwania says, based on his interpretation of the evidence.

-Didwania says, personally, he feels comfortable drinking alcohol, but limits his consumption.
+Didwania says that personally, he feels comfortable drinking alcohol, but limits his consumption.
 "I'll have one to two cocktails a couple days a week," he says.

 Research suggests daily drinking is riskier.
 For instance, one study found people who consume alcohol three days a week have lower risks compared to those who drink every day.

-Note: This story was edited by Jane Greenhalgh.